ycshao21/ycshao21.github.io/_pages/about.md

 * Design and improvement of deep learning models.

-### 2. [February 2024-Present] Contest Project "Gangtu—Cross-border Supply Chain Information Collaboration Platform for Steel Furniture"
+### 2. [February 2024 - July 2024] Contest Project "Gangtu: Cross-border Supply Chain Information Collaboration Platform for Steel Furniture"
 Overview: The project involves research with Luoyang Steelite Steel Cabinet Co., Ltd., designing features such as an automated bulk order distribution algorithm, dynamic interactive maps, and visualization charts.
 The goal is to enhance the information management level of small and medium-sized manufacturing enterprises across various supply chain stages.
-The project is a finalist in the **2024 Chinese University Student Computer Design Competition (中国大学生计算机设计大赛)** and previously won **second prize in the provincial competition**.
+The project won first prize in the **2024 Chinese Collegiate Computing Competition**.

 Responsibilities:
 * Function module design